gentlebots/gb_dialog/README.md

 Instalation:

-to install dialogflow for ROS2: `https://github.com/jginesclavero/dialogflow_ros.git`
+to install dialogflow for ROS2: https://github.com/jginesclavero/dialogflow_ros.git

-clone this repo to use robocup2021 implementation: `https://github.com/gentlebots/gb_dialog.git`
+clone this repo to use robocup2021 implementation: `git clone https://github.com/gentlebots/gb_dialog.git`

 ### GO AND GET IT